Partnerships & interoperability

 For technical interoperability, partners are optional capabilities the user turns on, not shared backends or merged trust domains.
 The same principle applies across AI, messaging, vault, mail, and chain: full privacy inside SELF, pragmatic bridges outside when the user chooses.

 Commercial partnerships follow a different shape: contract and DPA, without opening product integration or user data paths.
-Many enquiries need both kinds of relationship; some need only one.
+Many inquiries need both kinds of relationship; some need only one.

-This is not a limitation; it is the product.
-Our goal is one clear compatibility philosophy with a small set of well-defined patterns, rather than a custom integration negotiation for every enquiry.
+This boundary is central to the product.
+Our goal is one clear compatibility philosophy with a small set of well-defined patterns that partners can understand and adopt.

 Trust boundaries